 - Year 6 have a wonderful residential visit to Dartmoor

 - A wide range of high quality sports activities

-- Specialist Performing Arts, Games coaching and Spanish Language teaching to Nursery, Reception and Years 1 – 6.
+- Spanish Language teaching to Years 3 – 6.

 - Watching and taking part in drama and music productions